The stochastic Klausmeier system and a stochastic Schauder-Tychonoff type theorem: Existence of a solution to the stochastic Klausmeier system

 By this Theorem at hand, the following corollary is a consequence of the Theorem of Yamada-Watanabe. \begin{corollary} There exists a unique strong solution (in the stochastic sense) to the system \eqref{eq:uIto}--\eqref{eq:vIto}. \end{corollary} \begin{proof} This follows from Theorem \ref{mainresult} in combination with Theorem \ref{thm_path_uniq} and the Yamada-Watanabe theorem, see \cite[Appendix E]{weiroeckner} and \cite{Qiao2010,Kurtz2007,Ondrejat2004}. \end{proof}

-The proof of Theorem \ref{mainresult} an application of Theorem \ref{ther_main} and consists of five steps.
-However, to keep the proof itself simple, we will postpone several technical results which are collected in Section \ref{technics}.
+The proof of Theorem \ref{mainresult} is an application of the Schauder-Tychonoff-type Theorem \ref{ther_main} and consists of the following five steps to verify the conditions of Theorem \ref{ther_main}.

-\begin{proof}[Proof of Theorem \ref{mainresult}] In the first step, we are specifying the underlying Banach spaces.
+In the first step, we are specifying the underlying Banach spaces.
 In the second step, we shall construct the operator $\mathcal{V}$ for a truncated system and show that the operator $\mathcal{V}$ satisfies the assumptions of Theorem \ref{ther_main}.
 In the third step, we localize via stopping times and glue the fixed point solutions together, which exist by Theorem \ref{ther_main}.
 In the fourth step, we prove that the stopping times are uniformly bounded.
 In the fifth step, we show that we indeed yield a martingale solution satisfying the above properties.
+However, to keep the proof itself simple, we will postpone several technical a priori estimates and further regularity results which are collected in Section \ref{technics}.